 The Company has five "Approved Enterprise" plans.
 Under the approved plans, the undistributed income derived from the Approved Enterprise will be exempt from corporate tax for a period of two to four years, and the Company will be eligible for a reduced tax rate of between 10% and 25% for an additional six to eight years.
 Notwithstanding the foregoing, the Company's undistributed income will be eligible for a reduced tax rate for an additional five years.
-Under the fourth plan, which was filed in January 2010, and is pending approval, the undistributed income will be exempt from corporate tax for a period of two years following implementation of the plan and the Company will be eligible for a reduced tax rate of between 10% and 25% (based on the percentage of foreign ownership in each tax year) for an additional eight years thereafter.
-The Company expects to receive approval for this plan.
-The fifth plan is according to the new "Approved Enterprise" plan which do not need approval and its benefits start in 2010.
+Under the fourth plan, which was approved in September 2011, the undistributed income was exempted from corporate tax for a period of two years following implementation of the plan and the Company will be eligible for a reduced tax rate of between 10% and 25% (based on the percentage of foreign ownership in each tax year) for an additional eight years thereafter.
+The Company filed a request for an additional five years of reduced tax rates.
+The fifth plan, is according to the new "Approved Enterprise" plan, which does not need approval and its benefits start in 2010.
 The undistributed income will be exempt from corporate tax for a period of two years and another eight years of 10% - 25% tax.
 The first two plans already finished their benefit periods.

 The entitlement to these benefits is conditional upon the Company fulfilling the requirements of the Law, regulations published thereunder and the instruments of approval for the specific investments in Approved Enterprises.
 In the event of failure to comply with these requirements, the benefits may be canceled and the Company may be required to refund the amount of the benefits, in whole or in part, including interest.
-As of December 31, 2010, management believes that the Company is meeting all of the aforementioned requirements.
+As of December 31, 2011, management believes that the Company is meeting all of the aforementioned requirements.

 The income subject to reduced tax rates, attributable to the Approved Enterprises, cannot be distributed to shareholders without subjecting the Company to additional taxes.
 The Company has decided not to declare dividends out of such tax-exempt income.
-Accordingly, no deferred income taxes have been provided on income attributable to the Company's Approved Enterprises.
+Accordingly, no deferred income taxes have been provided on income attributable to the Company's Approved Enterprises as the undistributed tax exempt income is essentially permanent by reinvestment.